advanced-rust/rust-you-don-t-know/src/process-thread-coroutine.md

 to resume the coroutine.

-## Driver
+## Runtime

 Since `Future`s are state machines, there should be a driver that pushes the machine state forward.
-Though we can write the driver manually by `poll`ing the `Future`s one by one until we get the final result, that work should be done once and reused everywhere, in the result the runtime comes.
-One of the key features of Rust async runtime is to drive `Future`s forward.
+Though we can write the driver manually by `poll`ing the `Future`s one by one until we get the final result, that work should be done once and reused everywhere, in the result the `runtime` comes.
+A Rust async runtime handles the following tasks:

+1. Drive the received `Future`s forward.
+2. Park or store the blocked `Future`s.
+3. Get notification to restore or resume the blocked `Future`s.

 # Summary

-In this chapter, we learned that "Rust async" is a way to schedule tasks, also named coroutine.
-And the execution state is stored in a state machine `Future`.
+In this chapter, we learned that "Rust async" is a way to schedule tasks.
+And the execution state is stored in a state machine named `Future`.
 In the next chapters, we'll discuss `Future` automatical generation by the compiler and its optimizations.

 [1]: https://en.wikipedia.org/wiki/Inter-process_communication
 [2]: https://www.amd.com/en/products/cpu/amd-ryzen-threadripper-pro-5995wx